5 Best Pellet Gun for Squirrels + Buyers Guide

 I wasn’t expecting much out of an air rifle that costs less than half the market average, but I was pretty surprised by all the accessories that came with the Gamo Swarm Magnum.

-The built-in scope is shockproof, fog-proof, and waterproof, gave me decent accuracy without messing up my sights.
+The built-in scope is shockproof, fog-proof, and waterproof, which gave me decent accuracy without messing up my sights.
 Plus, the silencer with Whisper Fusion Noise Dampening Technology makes it the quietest in the Gamo series, perfect for stealthy shots, especially when hunting squirrels.

 Attachments like the Recoil Reducing Rail and ShockWave Absorber Recoil Pad on this gun reduce discomfort by absorbing recoil at the barrel and buttstock, respectively.
 They’re handy for managing the noticeable recoil of this gas piston air rifle with high velocity.